 The guidelines developed by ICNIRP cover all frequencies used for mobile telecommunications in the UK, including new 5G services.

 In relation to 5G, PHE’s view is that “the overall exposure [from all mobile network EMFs, including 5G] is expected to remain low relative to [the ICNIRP] guidelines and, as such, there should be no consequences for public health”.

 Ofcom has been carrying out radio frequency electromagnetic field (EMF) measurements near mobile phone base stations for many years.
 These published measurements have consistently shown that EMF levels are well within the internationally agreed levels published in the ICNIRP Guidelines.

 In April 2020, we published the updated results (PDF, 553.7 KB) of EMF exposure measurements at locations near 5G-enabled mobile phone base stations.
 Ofcom will continue to undertake EMF measurements and publish the results on its website.

 Ofcom can also undertake measurements near mobile base stations in response to requests from schools, hospitals or members of the public, and we offer further information on this service.

-The Department for Communities and Local Government (DCLG) Code of best practice on mobile phone network development was updated in 2013.
-This sets out (at paragraph 7.5) the need for certificates of International Commission on Non-Ionizing Radiation Protection (ICNIRP) compliance to be provided with planning applications and for operators to continue to ensure all sites remain compliant.
+Mobile operators are responsible for ensuring that EMF levels from their networks are within the limits set out in the ICNIRP Guidelines.
+The industry Code of best practice on mobile network development in England was updated in 2016.
+This sets out (at paragraph 7.5) the need for certificates of ICNIRP compliance to be provided with planning applications and for operators to continue to ensure all sites remain compliant.